Encryptioncode/graphic-website/README.md

 # graphic-website
 Graphic website of Encryption code, with a lot of animating and fading content which is operated by scrolling

+Graphic website is now being hosted on github pages! view it [here](https://skparab1.github.io/active-website)!
+  - however, this hosting is quite laggy and does not show images

 It is supposed to be similar to the apple website for iphone where they have to phone animating around as you scroll
 - this contains scroll controlled animation and other content

 ## Check out what's done
 ![](Encryption_code_website.gif)